Table of Contents

 By the end of this post, you will know precisely how to prepare for a golf tournament, practice with a purpose, and eat correctly.
 Plus, I will explain why I recommend hiring the services of a caddie for tournament golf and how to warm up correctly.

-Prepare For Various Golf Weather Conditions
+Prepare for Various Golf Weather Conditions

-Whenever I am down to play a tournament, I start by thinking about the possible golf weather conditions and what clubs I may need.
+Whenever I am down to play a golf tournament, I start by thinking about the possible golf weather conditions and what clubs I may need.
 When the course is a green parkland layout with restricted roll on the fairways, I opt for a higher launching hybrid club instead of longer irons to maximize carry distance.

 Conversely, if I am playing a links course where the wind is bound to blow, I consider my low-launching long irons.
 Now, if you do not have a selection of clubs to pick from, no problem.
 Stick to what works for you but be mindful of how the conditions will impact the flight, roll, and distance.